Family Law ‘Crash Course’ in Relationship Property

 Louise Reed, Barrister, Southern Cross Chambers

 Louise is a barrister at Southern Cross Chambers.
 She has practised in family law, employment law, insurance law and general civil litigation since her admission to the bar in 2004.
-Since 2009 Louise has practised exclusively in the area of family law and has particular interests in children's proceedings, relationship property and trust disputes.
+Since 2009 Louise has practised exclusively in the area of family law and has particular interests in children's proceedings, relationship property, trust disputes and proceedings under the Protection and Personal Property Rights Act 1988.
 She appears regularly in the Family Court and has been involved in appeals to both the High Court and Court of Appeal in respect of relationship property and spousal maintenance matters.
-Louise is one of the Auckland Central reps for the Family Law Section and is also a member of the ADLS family law committee.
+Louise is on the lawyer for child list and also lawyer for subject person list.
+She is also appointed as lawyer to assist the court.

 Helen Tyree, Director, McWilliam Tyree